Treadmill vs Elliptical: What’s The Difference

 Here are some of the benefits of both treadmills and ellipticals to help you choose which machine will work best for you:

-- Low impact – Ellipticals are a good way to get cardio while being friendly to your joints and to your back.
+- Low Impact – Ellipticals are a good way to get cardio while being friendly to your joints and your back.